 Furthermore, these fees must clearly be spelled out in the rental agreement as nonrefundable.
 A nonrefundable fee may be reimbursed back to the renter in either of these situations.
 One, if it’s not clearly listed as nonrefundable in the rental agreement.
 And two, if the landlord and renter don’t have a written lease or rental agreement.

 6. Returning a Tenant’s Security Deposit in Washington

+First, by hand delivering it to the tenant’s last known address.
+Second, by meeting up with the past tenant and personally delivering it.
+And third, by mailing the documents via the United States first-class mail service.
 Failure by the landlord to follow these rules may attract penalties.
-In addition to paying for the tenant’s court costs and attorney fees, the landlord may be liable for paying the tenant up to twice the security deposit amount.
+In addition to paying for the tenant’s court costs and attorney fees, the landlord may be liable for paying the tenant up to twice the deposit amount.

 7. A Walk-Through Inspection

-8. Reasons to Keep a Tenant’s Security Deposit
+8. Reasons to Keep a Tenant’s Deposit

 9. Change in Washington Property Ownership

 In the event the rental unit changes hands, the outgoing landlord must hand over all tenants’ deposits to the incoming landlord.
 The outgoing landlord must also inform the renter of the Change of Management/Ownership.
 After the transfer, the incoming landlord then becomes responsible for the resident’s deposits.